-These bioluminescent kayak trips cost $40 for adults on weeknights and $45 on Friday, Saturday and Sunday nights.
-(Kids are $27 and $30.)
+These bioluminescent kayak trips cost $45 for adults on weeknights and $50 on Friday, Saturday and Sunday nights.
+(The tour with clear kayaks costs $65 per person.)

 Kayakers meet at a sandy boat landing off the Haulover Canal in the middle of the Merritt Island National Wildlife Refuge near Titusville.